Campus Health and Safety Policies

 Under BP/AP 3570, Smoking is not permitted in buildings and is limited to beyond 20 feet from all buildings.
 Individuals and groups using District Facilities are responsible for enforcement of this regulation.

 The unapproved possession, use or sale of firearms, ammunition, fireworks, explosives, or any dangerous weapon is forbidden and subject to campus discipline and criminal prosecution.
 Approval for possession is by exception and granted through the Vice President of Administrative Services.

 Weapons include, but not limited to any facsimile firearm, explosive, any dirk, dagger, ice pick or knife having a fixed blade longer than 2-1/2 inches.
 Any person who believes that he/she may properly possess a firearm or other weapon on campus or in a District center or other facility of the District must promptly notify the Vice President of Administration Services.
 Refer to BP/AP 3530.

 Every member and organization of the College Community should be aware that all sexual assaults are prohibited by state law, and college policy, and will be viewed by Merced Community College as a serious matter.
 In addition to possible prosecution, the College may impose sanctions against students, student organizations, or faculty/staff members identified as committing or participating in sexual assaults.
 This institution will discipline persons identified as responsible for sexual assaults.

 Annually, Merced Community College District submits statistics to full Clery Requirements.
 Statistics that are submitted cover the previous calendar year starting from January 1st to December 31st.
 The statistics cover specific types of calls over a spread of three years.
-To see the current Annual Report, click here.
+Click here to see the 2015 Annual Security and Safety Report.